Idiot Ball: A trio of construction workers open a canister with a radiation symbol on the front after hearing something inside snarling.

 Thankfully, thanks to the gang destroying Nibiru, the timeline was re-written and Cassidy, Ricky and Marcy are all now quite alive.

-Relationship Reveal: The show decides to stop holding back, taking the long implied tease between Fred and Daphne and less-teased-but-not-entirely-fanon thing between Shaggy and Velma and canonizing them, in about as blatant a way as they could get away with.
+Relationship Reveal: The show decides to stop holding back, taking the long implied fanon tease between Fred and Daphne and less-teased-fanon thing between Shaggy and Velma and canonizing them in the show, in about as blatant a way as they could get away with.

 The Reveal: in episode 46, we learn from a possessed Nova that Scooby-Doo, Professor Pericles, and other intelligent/talking animals like them are descendants of the animal hosts of Anunnaki, beings from another dimension with no physical form in ours, who come to Earth when Nibiru, revealed to be the time when the worlds are closest, occurs.
 While some have helped humanity through the ages, the one sealed in the crystal coffin is pure evil, and must not be released.